This Stash review includes updated features and pricing for 2022.

 2. Learning center

-Stash Learn is Stash’s collection of articles and how-to guides that cover topics like investment basics, national and global money news, personal finance issues, etc. Some of the most recent articles include a guide to the 2022 tax season, starting to invest in legal cannabis, and what you need to know about free credit score apps.
+Stash Learn is Stash’s collection of articles and how-to guides that cover topics like investment basics, national and global money news, personal finance issues, etc. Some of the most recent articles include a guide to the 2024 tax season, starting to invest in legal cannabis, and what you need to know about free credit score apps.

-The downside of investing with Stash
+The Downside of Investing With Stash

 This has probably sounded like a glowing Stash review, and I honestly think they’re doing a great job introducing new investors to the market by breaking down those barriers I mentioned at the beginning of this review: cost, difficulty, and approachability.